d-bl/GroundForge/Recursion-steps.md

 What goes between `(...)` is documented below.

 The countdown process until the diagram gets saved runs in the back ground.
-Wait with new commands to prevent overwhelming your system.
-The more nodes where created, the longer each countdown step takes and the easier your system gets overwhelmed.
+The more nodes where created, the longer each countdown step takes.
+Issuing a new command might abort the one still running.

 [properties]: https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/nodejs-shortcut-properties.png